 Step 3 – Don’t rush it

-Panic can go two ways in recession investments.
+Panic can go two ways when investing during a recession.

 - Some people panic and start selling everything they can touch.